hashintel/hash/packages/graph/hash_graph/README.md

 cargo make test-integration
 ```

 The REST API can be tested as well.
-Note, that this does not clean up the database after running:
+Note, that this requires the Graph to run and does not clean up the database after running:

 ```shell
 cargo make test-rest-api